COMP4122/COMP3432/README.md

 This is our term project for *COMP3432* at PolyU.

 Our group members are:
 Liu Chang
 Yang Junxiong
 Zhu Yidi

+## Downloads
+Alpha version for Android platform can be downloaded [here](https://github.com/COMP4122/COMP3432-Innovative-Computing-Paradigm/releases/download/alpha6/Dual.Balance.alpha.apk)

+## Introduction

 This is the group project for COMP3432 Innovative Computing Paradigm class at HK PolyU.
 This is a two-player game on the Android platform.